 The modern email marketer is a kaizen marketer, focused on continuous improvement.
 They’re constantly trying new ways to reach subscribers, testing subject lines, adjusting buttons sizes, adapting messages and tactics to optimize campaign effectiveness and make each campaign better than the last.

 Understanding which aspects of your email campaign drive engagement and influence purchase decisions is critical.
-You need tools that shed insight into what your subscribers care about, what CTAs and links are driving engagement so you can improve campaign performance over the long and short term.
+You need tools that shed insight into what your subscribers care about and which CTAs and links drive engagement.
+This will allow you to implement more of what works and will ultimately improve campaign performance—engagement and revenue— over the long and short term.

-Email marketers need to be able to deliver concrete ROI in the form of leads, monetization, and revenue—often, with shrinking budgets.
-With insight into what subscribers care about, marketers are better positioned to drive conversions.
+Email marketers need to be able to deliver concrete ROI in the form of leads, monetization, and revenue, often with shrinking budgets.
+Insight into what subscribers care about positions marketers to drive more conversions.

-Traditionally these emails are coded by developers and are stuck in your source code.
-But marketers who want every customer email to be on brand, personal and engaging are looking at transactional emails as an opportunity to build brand loyalty and drive revenue.
-You already do that through newsletters, announcements, promotional emails.
+Traditionally, developers code these emails.
+But marketers who want every email to be on brand, personal, and engaging look at transactional emails as an opportunity to build brand loyalty and drive revenue.
+You already do that through newsletters, announcements, and promotional emails.
 Now you can add transactional emails to the list.
 Turn emails with crazy high open rates into beautiful customer communications and new opportunities to engage customers and drive revenue.